adiyadav123/MindfulJourney/README.md

 <br>

-> It is made for desktop and laptop.
+> It is made up for desktop and laptop.

  <br>